Admission to Recovery Services for Adults and Youths Declined During Five-Year Period

 The Mental Health/Substance Use Disorder Connection

 Mental health and substance use disorder are often interconnected.
-More than 8.9 million people nationally are reported to have co-occurring mental health and substance use disorders.
+According to the 2022 National Survey on Drug Use and Health (NSDUH) report, close to 21.5 million adults aged 18 or older (8.4 percent) had co-occurring mental illness and substance use disorder.
+In San Bernardino County, 71% of youth clients receiving SUD services also received County mental health services in 2023/24.
+Among adults, 24% of clients receiving County SUD services also received County mental health services, while 35% have received mental health services in their lifetimes.
 When treated concurrently, treatments are found to be more effective.
 Treating the whole person improves wellbeing by leading to reductions in addiction relapse, reemergence of psychiatric symptoms, and utilization of crises intervention services.